-- 1. independently plan and organize advanced learning processes; - 2. design and implement appropriate research methods taking full account of the range of alternative techniques and approaches; - 3. collect, assess and interpret relevant information; - 4. draw scientifically founded conclusions that consider social, scientific and ethical insights; - 5. apply their knowledge and understanding to a context of their choice; - 6. develop, formulate and advance solutions to problems and arguments in their subject area, and defend these through argument; - 7. discuss information, ideas, problems and solutions with specialists and non-specialists
+- 1. independently plan and organize advanced learning processes; - 2. design and implement appropriate research methods, taking full account of the range of alternative techniques and approaches; - 3. collect, assess, and interpret relevant information; - 4. draw scientifically-founded conclusions that consider social, scientific, and ethical factors; - 5. apply their knowledge and understanding to a context of their choice; - 6. develop, formulate, and advance solutions to problems and debates within their subject area, and defend these through argument; - 7. discuss information, ideas, problems, and solutions with specialists and non-specialists.

-• This module builds on all previous modules of the program.
-Students apply the knowledge, skills and competencies they acquired and practiced during their studies, including research methods and the ability to acquire additional skills independently as and if required.
+• This module builds on all previous modules in the undergraduate program.
+Students apply the knowledge, skills, and competencies they have acquired and practiced during their studies, including research methods and their ability to acquire additional skills independently as and if required.